 The curriculum also includes Religious Education, although parents have the right to withdraw children for all or part of the Religious Education curriculum.
 In addition we teach Personal, Social and Health Education (PSHE).
-Our Key Stage 1 children all participate in our Forest School.
+All children participate in Forest School sessions.